Anna Ushenina: Tournaments and titles

 In 2016, she won the European Women's Championship in Mamaia, edging out on tie-break score Sabrina Vega, after both players had scored 8.5/11 points.

 She won the silver medal in the second GM group at the 2017 Maccabiah Games in Israel.

 Ushenina was a member of the Ukrainian team that won gold medal in the women's championship at the 44th Chess Olympiad in Chennai.
 In addition, she also won an individual silver medal on board three in the same event.

 Women's World Champion

 In the final of the Women's World Chess Championship 2012 she achieved a tiebreak victory over Antoaneta Stefanova to become the 14th Women's World Chess Champion.
 This automatically entitled her to the title of grandmaster and also qualified her to the 2013 Chess World Cup.
 She is Ukraine's first women's world chess champion and thanks to this victory Ushenina was voted Ukraine's best female chess player of 2012.

 She lost her title against Hou Yifan in the Women's World Chess Championship 2013.

+In 2019 she played in the Women's World Team Chess Championship, European Championship, Russian Team Championship, IMSA World Masters Rapid and Blitz, the European Club Cup and the World Rapid and Blitz Championship.
+In 2019 she played in the Isle of Man Grand Swiss which is a qualifying event for the open World Championship.

+In 2020 she won the Women's Speed Chess Championship which was hosted online at Chess.com.
+In 2022 she won the Tata Steel India Women's Rapid tournament.